HR-FEC-Titan/FEC-Atelier/README.md

 # Titan-Atelier
 A simple express app that simulates a user shopping experience on an ecommerce website.
-Displays product overview information, related products, and ratings & reviews of the current product.
+Displays product overview information, related products, and ratings & reviews of the selected product.

 ## Description